Great Learning - Some Examples

 We're really proud of the work our secondary school students produce.
 To give you an idea of the standard of their homework and classwork we'll be adding examples here throughout 2019-20.
 See also great work by our primary phase students.

-Here are a few examples from last year to kick things off.
+Here are a few more examples from last year too.

 English (Year 7)

 In their English lessons, our Year 7s recently wrote travel articles about Messina, the Italian city on the Island of Sicily.
 They had to research the area themselves and create an article persuading others to visit (see Aimee's lovely work below).
 Having a feel for this sunny destination helps students to understand the atmosphere that Shakespeare wanted to create in his play Much Ado About Nothing, which is set in Messina.
 Read more about our Messina project.

 We asked Year 11 to describe a detailed method to investigate how pH affects enzyme action.
 Read Simran’s method, which we loved because it is detailed and includes all measurements and units.

 Science (Year 7)